NgoziGoodness/Project-on-Web-Scraping/README.md

 ### Data Source

-The primary data source used for this project is the Amazon link indicated. mazon.com/gp/bestsellers/2023/books/ref=zg_bsar_pg_1_books/ref=zg_bsar_pg_1_books?ie=UTF8&pg=1 This leads to Amazon's listing and details of their best sellers.
+The primary data source used for this project is the Amazon link [https://www.amazon.com/gp/bestsellers/2023/books/ref=zg_bsar_pg_1_books/ref=zg_bsar_pg_1_books?ie=UTF8&pg=1] This leads to Amazon's listing and details of their best sellers.

 ### Tools